SamNgigi/grind_ds/grind_ds.md

 > Dashboard of academic vs non-academic drop offs

 2. How do you choose the right evaluation metric for a business problem? #mediumDS100
+> Focus on use-case and business value.
+If false positives are costly, optimize precision, if false negatives are risky, optimize recall for example.
+>
+> For ranking problems me can use _NDCG_ or _MAP_.
+>> - **Normalized Discounted Cumulative Gain (NDCG):** - A ranking quality metric used in information retreival to measure effectiveness of search engines, recommomendation
+>> systems and other ranking algorithms.
+It evaluates ranking quality by taking into account both a relevant item's position and its importance/position
+>>
+>> - **Mean Average Position (MAP):** It considers the number of relevant recommendations and their position in the list
+>
+> Alway tying back to ROI or user satisfaction.

+>> Alternative
+>
 > For profit making organizations its main metrics are around driving/increasing profits/revenue, reducing expenses
 >
 > For NGOs it maybe quantity of impact i.e. how many people have we served, or quality of impact.
 How different is it for people (Increase in standard of living)